 Below is an annotated list of over 30 studies showing the ineffectiveness of lockdowns.

 Two meta-analyses were conducted to examine studies that supported lockdowns and ones that didn't.
 One published in January 2022 by Johns Hopkins University analyzed 24 studies and concluded that "lockdowns have had little to no effect on COVID-19 mortality."
 In addition, the study warned that "while this meta-analysis concludes that lockdowns have had little to no public health effects, they have imposed enormous economic and social costs where they have been adopted.
 In consequence, lockdown policies are ill-founded and should be rejected as a pandemic policy instrument."

-Another meta-analysis published in September 2021 of over 100 studies on the costs/benefits of lockdowns concluded that "Lockdowns are not just an inefficient policy, they must rank as one of the greatest peacetime policy disasters of all time."
+Another meta-analysis published in September 2021 of over 100 studies on the costs/benefits of lockdowns concluded that “it is possible that lockdown will go down as one of the greatest peacetime policy failures in modern history.”